msv-lab/llm-play/README.md

 The above function searches for text wrapped within `<answer>` and `</answer>` tags and prints only the content inside the tags.

-[WIP] By default, the extracted data is saved into "txt" files.
+By default, the extracted data is saved into "txt" files.
 The file extension can be specified using the `--extension` options, e.g. `--extension py` resulting in:

     extracted
     └── qwen2.5-7b-instruct_1.0